devtron-labs/utilities/scripts/upgrade-prequisities/README.md

 ## Potential Issues and Troubleshooting

-### Backup Failure
+### Job Failure

-1. If the backup process fails, check the logs and ConfigMap for error messages:
+1. If the devtron-upgrade-init or the devtron-upgrade job fails, check the logs of job and ConfigMap for error messages:

 ```bash
 kubectl get configmap devtron-postgres-upgrade -n devtroncd -o yaml